Nor'easter causes travel mess on roads, rails

 LIRR

-The LIRR is operating on a regular weekday schedule as conditions permit, but service is temporarily suspended on multiple lines.
+The LIRR is operating on a regular weekday schedule as conditions permit, but service was temporarily suspended on multiple lines.

-Oyster Bay, Port Jefferson, Ronkonkoma, and Hempstead branches are suspended due to weather-related signal trouble east of Jamaica.
-Customers are advised to use south shore branches, such as the Montauk, Babylon, Long Beach, Far Rockaway, and West Hempstead branches.
+Hourly eastbound service is operating from Penn Station to Ronkonkoma, Hicksville and Babylon.

+Limited eastbound service is restored on the Hempstead and Oyster Bay branches.

 Starting at approximately 10 p.m. on Tuesday, the LIRR began operating four trains that apply deicing fluid to the railroad's third rails to reduce the chance of snow and ice buildup.
 Continuing throughout the storm period, the railroad has additional switch heater crews active to ensure functionality of the railroad's electric and gas switch heaters, which keep switches operable by preventing snow and ice buildup.